Essential Compliance Glossary

 Policy Management

-What is policy management?
+What is Policy Management?
 Policy management refers to the process of creating, reviewing, updating, and disseminating policies within an organization.
 It involves a structured approach to developing and implementing policies and procedures that align with business goals, regulatory requirements and industry best practices.
 Effective policy management includes regularly reviewing and updating policies, developing a comprehensive...

 Policy Management Software